planetmint/planetmint/docs/root/source/installation/network-setup/k8s-deployment-template/node-on-kubernetes.rst

 Step 3: Configure Your Planetmint Node
 --------------------------------------

-See the page titled :ref:`how-to-configure-a-bigchaindb-node`.
+See the page titled :ref:`how-to-configure-a-planetmint-node`.

 .. _start-the-nginx-service: